cyberconcepts/cybertools/browser/README.txt

 The View Configurator
 ---------------------

-A view configurator is a multiadapter for a content object that provides a set of properties to be used for setting up special presentation characteristics of a page.
+A view configurator is typically a multiadapter for a content object that provides a set of properties to be used for setting up special presentation characteristics of a page.
 Typical examples for such characteristics are